postmanlabs/pmquickstarts/site/pmguides/src/debug/debug.md

 1. Select the collection you just forked to your workspace, called "Advanced API Debugging", and expand the folder "Mock servers".
 1. Follow along with the video, [timestamped at Console](https://youtu.be/9xGp6d7VFgU?t=2036), to learn more about the following topics.
-   - Simulate edge cases that may be difficult or costly to run in production (e.g., [429 Too Many Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429))
+   - Simulate edge cases that may be difficult or costly to run in production (for example, [429 Too Many Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429))
    - Stub out dependencies on third-party services or internal microservices
    - Establish a starting point for a scenario or inject a call within a scenario